matro7sh/Yelaa/README.md

 # Requirements

-You need to have theses binaries in your path:
+You need to have these binaries in your path:
 ```
 nuclei, google-chrome
 ```